Trauma is defined as “an emotional shock that creates significant and lasting damage to a person’s mental, physical and emotional growth”.

 - Incorporates proven practices into current organizational operations to deliver services that acknowledge the role that trauma plays in the lives of most of the individuals entering our systems.

-- Addresses the needs of individuals who have been traumatized and are delivered in a way to avoid inadvertent re-traumatization and to facilitate participation in treatment, decision-making in intervention and to take ownership of their recovery.
+- Addresses the needs of individuals who have been traumatized and are delivered in a way to avoid inadvertent re-traumatization, to facilitate participation in treatment, decision-making in intervention and to take ownership of their recovery.

 - Provides opportunities for staff at all levels to acknowledge and address any vicarious traumatization or compassion fatigue in themselves and others.